What to do if a wheel lock nut key is missing or broken?

 Can you get a replacement wheel lock key?
 Some dealers can order a key separately, although it will take some time for it to arrive.
 Most dealerships will only sell wheel locks as a set.

 Wheel lock set with the key.

 The price ranges from $20 to $120 for a set.
 You can also order a new wheel lock set online; the prices are also within this range.
 Many cars have wheel locks supplied by the company called McGard

 .
 They sell online, and you can even order the key only, as long as you have the key code, which is usually stored with the set as an ID card.
 It might also be in your owner's manual pouch.

 What is the best place to store a wheel lock key?
 The common practice is to store the key together with the jack and the wheel wrench, in the spare tire well in the trunk.
 Many car owners leave the key visible in the center console when they are bringing the car for service, so that the mechanic knows where it is, if needed.
 This way, when you get your car back, you will know right away if they misplaced the key, which does happen sometimes.

 Are wheel locks necessary from a technical point of view?

-No, the wheel locks are not necessary; regular OEM nuts or bolts will do the job as long as they are all in place, fit properly to the rims and torqued to specs.
+No, wheel locks are not necessary; regular OEM nuts or bolts will do the job as long as they are all in place, fit properly to the rims and torqued to specs.
 If in doubt, ask your mechanic or check the owner's manual.

 Why do cars have lock nuts?
 It's a security device that is supposed to make stealing the wheels more difficult.
 Wheel lock nuts or bolts have a unique pattern and come as a set with the key that matches that pattern.
-In most cars, wheels locks are installed by a dealership technician during the pre-delivery inspection.
+In most cars, wheel locks are installed by a dealership technician during the pre-delivery inspection.